Windows Desktop Application Program

 You can use Azure Active Directory to add and manage additional users in your Windows Desktop Application Program account.
 You can add individual users, groups of users, or Azure AD applications, giving each one a predefined role (Manager or Developer).

 In order to add and manage account users, you must first associate your account with your organization's Azure Active Directory.
 If your organization already uses Office 365 or other business services from Microsoft, you already have Azure AD.
 Otherwise, you can create a new Azure AD tenant at no additional charge.

-See Associate Azure Active Directory with your Dev Center account for more info.
+See Associate Azure Active Directory with your Partner Center account for more info.
 While the topic focuses on the Windows apps developer program, associating a tenant works the same way for the Windows Desktop Application Program.

 Add users, groups, and Azure AD applications to your account

 Once you've set up the Azure AD association, you can add users by going to the Users section under Account settings.
 Each user is assigned a role that defines their access to the account.
 You can also add groups of users and Azure AD applications to grant them access to your Partner Center account.
 For more info about adding users, see Add users, groups, and Azure AD applications.